-You win by completing the Objective in the Adventure you are playing.
-For example, you might have to destroy an evil dragon in one Adventure, while in another you must free the prisoners and escape from the dungeon.
+You win by completing the objective in the adventure you are playing.
+For example, you might have to destroy an evil dragon in one adventure, while in another you must find a magic artifact and escape from the dungeon.

-Unless stated otherwise in an Adventure, you lose if any Hero is at 0 Hit Points at the start of that Hero's turn and there are no Healing Surge tokens left to play.
-You also lose if you are defeated by the Adventure you are playing.
-Each Adventure lists its specific victory and defeat requirements.
+Unless stated otherwise in an adventure, you lose if any Hero is at 0 Hit Points at the start of that Hero's turn and there are no Healing Surge tokens left to play.
+You also lose if you are defeated by the adventure you are playing.
+Each adventure lists its specific victory and defeat requirements.